U0601

 Frequently asked questions

-Does U0601 always mean the TPM module is bad?
+Does U0601 always mean the sensor is faulty?

 Disabling U0601 in software